jaca230/DQM_webpage/README.md

 This is a **React-based frontend application** designed for dynamic data quality monitoring (DQM) visualization.
 It supports flexible plugin loading, interactive figures, tabbed layouts, and a customizable dashboard interface.

-The frontend interacts with backend services (such as FastAPI-based APIs and ZeroMQ streams) to fetch and display live data plots, tables, and figures.
+The frontend interacts with backend services (such as FastAPI-based APIs) to fetch and display live data plots, tables, and figures.

 ---